-Jesus Christ gave us the eight Beatitudes in the Sermon on the Mount, recorded for all posterity in the Gospel of Matthew, the first Book of the New Testament of the Bible.
+Jesus Christ gave us the Eight Beatitudes in the Sermon on the Mount near the Sea of Galilee, recorded for all posterity in the Gospel of Matthew, the first Book of the New Testament of the Bible.
 Matthew's Gospel was directed to an audience steeped in Hebrew tradition.
-The Gospel of Matthew stressed that Jesus Christ is the Messiah foretold in Hebrew Scripture, our Old Testament, and that the Kingdom of the Messiah is the Kingdom of God in Heaven.
+The Gospel of Matthew emphasized that Jesus is the Christ or Messiah foretold in Hebrew Scripture, our Old Testament, and that the Kingdom of God in Heaven is at hand.
 Jesus offers us a way of life that promises eternity in the Kingdom of Heaven.

-The teachings of Christ Jesus were simple but unique and innovative at the time of his life on earth.
-He began teaching about 30 AD during the ruthless Roman occupation of Palestine.
-At the time there were four major groups in the Jewish religion, the Pharisees, Sadducees, Essenes, and the Zealots, all of whom presented a different viewpoint to the Jewish people.
-The Pharisees demanded strict observance of the Mosaic law expressed in the Torah, but also accepted the oral tradition of Jewish customs and rituals.
-The Sadducees were mainly from the priestly families and strictly accepted the Law of Moses but rejected oral tradition.
+The teachings of Jesus of Nazareth were simple but unique and innovative during his time on earth.
+The historical setting surrounding his life found that He began teaching about 30 AD during the ruthless Roman occupation of Palestine.
+There were four major groups during Second-Temple Judaism: the Pharisees, Sadducees, Essenes, and the Zealots, all of whom presented a different viewpoint to the Hebrew people.
+The Pharisees demanded strict observance of the Law of Moses expressed in the Torah, but also accepted the Prophets and Writings of Hebrew Scripture and the oral tradition of Jewish customs and rituals.
+The Sadducees were mainly from the priestly families and accepted only the Mosaic Law but rejected oral tradition.
 The Pharisees, unlike the Sadducees, believed in the resurrection of the dead.
 The monastic Essenes awaited a Messiah that would establish a Kingdom on earth and free the Israelites from oppression.
 The Zealots were a militant Jewish group who wanted freedom for their homeland, and were centered in Galilee; one of the Twelve Apostles was Simon the Zealot.

-The Ten Commandments, given to Moses on Mount Sinai in the Old Testament Book of Exodus, related a series of "Thou shalt not" phrases, evils one must avoid in daily life on earth.
+The Ten Commandments of God were given to Moses on Mount Sinai to confirm the moral precepts of the Sinai covenant between God and his people the Israelites.
+The Ten Commandments, recorded in the Books of Exodus and Deuteronomy, related a series of "Thou shalt not" phrases, evils one must avoid in daily life on earth.

 In contrast, the message of Jesus is one of humility, charity, and brotherly love.
 He teaches transformation of the inner person.
 Jesus presents the Beatitudes in a positive sense, virtues in life which will ultimately lead to reward.
 Love becomes the motivation for the Christian.
 All of the Beatitudes have an eschatological meaning, that is, they promise us salvation - not in this world, but in the next.
 The Beatitudes initiate one of the main themes of Matthew's Gospel, that the Kingdom so long awaited in the Old Testament is not of this world, but of the next, the Kingdom of Heaven.

-While the Beatitudes of Jesus provide a way of life that promises salvation, they also provide peace in the midst of our trials and tribulations on this earth.
+While the Beatitudes of Jesus provide a way of life that promises salvation, they also bring peace in the midst of our trials and tribulations on this earth.

 An early contemplation on the Beatitudes came from St. Gregory of Nyssa, a mystic who lived in Cappadocia in Asia Minor around 380 AD.
 He described the Beatitudes this way: